Lead in the dynamic and complex field of agribusiness - 2021/2022

 London South Campus: 519-452-4430 ext.6221

 Program DescriptionAgri-Business Management is a one-year Graduate Certificate program designed for people who wish to enter a career in the agricultural sector at the supervisory level, or to manage relationships in an agri-business environment typical of a sales, lending or other agricultural services role.
 The curriculum delivers training in accounting & finance, small business marketing, social media marketing, human resources, relationship management, sales, food safety & traceability, occupational health & safety, safe handling & application of pesticides, and modern precision technologies such as GPS and drone applications.
 Delivery methods include seminar, workshop, lecture, online, field trip and includes a field placement in an agri-business environment.

-- Due to the nature of this program it will run as three levels for a total of thirty weeks.
-Level one and two will be twelve weeks in duration and level three will be six weeks.
+- Due to the nature of this program it will run as three levels for a total of thirty-six weeks.
+Level 1 and 2 will be fifteen weeks in duration and Level 3 will be six weeks.

 - Manage key operations (e.g., marketing, recruitment, finance) of a small to medium-sized agricultural enterprise.